microsoft/vscode-docs/docs/python/unit-testing.md

 VS Code uses the currently enabled unit testing framework to discover tests.
 You can trigger test discovery at any time using the **Python: Discover Unit Tests** command.

-`python.unitTest.autoTestDiscoverOnSaveEnabled` is set to `true` by default, meaning test discovery is performed automatically whenever you save a test file.
+`python.testing.autoTestDiscoverOnSaveEnabled` is set to `true` by default, meaning test discovery is performed automatically whenever you save a test file.
 To disable this feature, set the value to `false`.

 Test discovery applies the discovery patterns for the current framework (which can be customized using the [Test configuration settings](#test-configuration-settings)).
 The default behavior is as follows:

-- `python.unitTest.unittestArgs`: Looks for any Python (`.py`) file with "test" in the name in the top-level project folder.
+- `python.testing.testingArgs`: Looks for any Python (`.py`) file with "test" in the name in the top-level project folder.
 All test files must be importable modules or packages.
 You can customize the file matching pattern with the `-p` configuration setting, and customize the folder with the `-t` setting.

-- `python.unitTest.pyTestArgs`: Looks for any Python (`.py`) file whose name begins with "test\_" or ends with "\_test", located anywhere within the current folder and all subfolders.
+- `python.testing.pyTestArgs`: Looks for any Python (`.py`) file whose name begins with "test\_" or ends with "\_test", located anywhere within the current folder and all subfolders.

 > **Tip**: Sometimes unit tests placed in subfolders aren't discovered because such test files cannot be imported.
 To make them importable, create an empty file named `__init__.py` in that folder.